 An earned advanced degree and ten (10) years of experience in the field of education or in a related area.

 Three (3) years of the General Experience must have been at the full advanced working level in the oversight of the development or administration of an educational bureau, system, operation, school or service.

-May be required to possess an appropriate certificate issued by the State Board of Education.
+Incumbents in this class may be required to possess an appropriate certificate issued by the State Board of Education.